section-engineering-education/engineering-education/articles/how-serverless-architecture-can-impact-the-future-of-ai-and-ml-industries/index.md

 Python offers concise and readable code.
 Its code is understandable by humans, which makes it easy to build models for machine learning.
 Developers tend to spend less time on language technicalities but rather put their efforts into solving a machine learning problem.

-Steady data storage and smooth message transfers with no delays should be ensured by serverless computing and the AI.
+Steady data storage and smooth message transfers with no delays should be ensured by serverless computing and AI.

 Serverless should operate on [Lambda](https://www.serverless.com/aws-lambda), meaning a platform with a limited number of resources.
 It would mean with Lambda one does not need a lot of resources or either effort.
 Lambda lets one run the code without managing or provisioning servers.